-This bar overlooks the lakes and is where to go for craft beers, wine and cider in cool surroundings, a great place to spend the evening with friends.
+This bar overlooks the lake and is where to go for craft beers, wine and cider in cool surroundings; a great place to spend the evening with friends.

 They not only serve some interesting drinks but they’ve teamed up with ‘Junis Kitchen’ meaning you can enjoy authentic Indonesian cuisine with your craft beer of choice.

 There are plenty of vegan options so we ordered a selection of small dishes which were all very tasty.
 Go here if you get the chance.

 This hotel is a legend in every sense of the word and has a remarkable history; read a full review of our stay at Sofitel Metropole Legend Hanoi.